Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADObjectSetting.md

 ```

 ### -ObjectId
-The unique identifier of a settings in Azure Active Directory
+Specifies the ID of a settings object.

 ```yaml
 Type: String